+AMIBIOS SETUP UTILITY - VERSION 3.31a

+Main Advanced Security Power Boot Exit

+Suspend To RAM D'11-1 [Setup Help]

-AMIBIOS SETUP UTILITY - VERSION 3.31a Main Advanced Security Power Boot Exit Restore on AC/Power Loss Ring-In Power On PCI Devices Power On PS/2 Keyboard Power On RTC Alarm Power On RTC Alarm Date RTC Alarm Hour RTC Alarm Minute RTC Alarm Second Power Off Disabled Disabled Disabled Every Day 00 00 00 [ Setup Help ] Set the power state after an unexpected AC / Power loss.
-F1:Help ↑↓:Select Item Esc:Exit +→:Select Menu +/-:Change Values Enter:Select Sub-Menu F9:Setup Defaults F10:Save & Exit
+Repost Video on STR Resume Restore on AC/Power Loss Ring-In Power On PCI Devices Power On PS/2 Keyboard Power On RTC Alarm Power On RTC Alarm Hour RTC Alarm Hour RTC Alarm Minute RTC Alarm Second Disabled Disabled Power Off Disabled Disabled Disabled Disabled 15 12 30 30 <enter> to select auto-detect or disable the STR feature.</enter>

+F1:Help ↑↓:Select Item Esc:Exit ←→:Select Menu +/-:Change Values Enter:Select Sub-Menu F9:Setup Defaults F10:Save & Exit

-- Restore on AC/Power Loss: This allows you to set the power state after an unexpected AC/power loss.
+- Suspend to RAM: This field allows you to select whether to auto-detect or disable the Suspend-to-RAM feature.
+Select [Auto] will enable this feature if the system supports it. - Repost Video on STR Resume: This feature allows you to repost video on STR resume.
+It is recommended to enable this feature under Microsoft[®] Windows[®] 98 / MF - Restore on AC/Power Loss: This allows you to set the power state after an unexpected AC/power loss.
 If [Power Off] is selected, the AC/power remains off when the power recovers.
 If [Power On] is selected, the AC/power resumes and the system starts to boot up when the power recovers. - Ring-In Power On: Use this to enable or disable Ring-in signals to turn on the system from the power-soft-off mode. - PCI Devices Power On: Use this to enable or disable PCI devices to turn on the system from the power-soft-off mode. - PS/2 Keyboard Power On: Use this to enable or disable PS/2 keyboard to turn on the system from the power-soft-off mode. - RTC Alarm Power On: Use this to enable or disable RTC (Real Time Clock) to power on the system.
-If [Enable] is selected, you will need to fill the RTC Alarm Date / Hour / Minute / Second sub-fields with the actual wake up time you desire.
+If [Enable] is selected, you must fill the RTC Alarm Date / Hour / Minute / Second sub-fields with the actual wake up time you desire.